-How a new proposal will replace the supplements you rely on with standardized, low-quality, one-size-fits all products.
+How Sen. Durbin’s (D-IL) mandatory product listing will replace the supplements you rely on with standardized, low-quality, one-size-fits all products.
 Action Alert!

 Imagine walking into your favorite store or doctor’s office to buy supplements.
 Instead of seeing a rich variety of products with various forms and dosages of vitamins and minerals, you see a few basic products, many of which do not fit your needs because the dosages are too low or the ingredients you need are not available.
 This is our future if we allow Senator Dick Durbin’s mandatory product registration bill to become law.
 This legislation will reduce consumer choice and destroy innovation in the supplement industry.